MaimoonaKhilji/Linux-Tasks/README.md

 -	2nd thread will calculate their difference
 -	3rd thread will calculate their product
 -	4th thread will give their squares
 Sum, difference, product, squares should be displayed in main method
 Hint: Use Global declaration of variables for access.

-Code:
+Task 4: Solve Producer and Consumer problem using binary semaphores